Bamboo toothbrushes are widely available and seen as one of the best options for an eco-friendly toothbrush.

 Overall bamboo has the lowest carbon emissions compared to other materials.

 In fact, Project Drawdown lists bamboo production on degraded land as one of their recommendations for reducing worldwide carbon emissions.
 They believe bamboo is a cost effective solution to sequester carbon emissions.
-They recognize that these savings could be even greater where bamboo is substituted for other materials such as aluminium or plastic, such as the case for dental products.
+They recognize that these savings could be even greater where bamboo is substituted for other materials such as aluminum or plastic, such as the case for dental products.

 Choosing a bamboo toothbrush reduces our use of plastics, particularly those made from oil or fossil fuels.
 Bamboo toothbrushes use 97% less plastic than an average plastic manual toothbrush.
 Some plastic is still used for the bristles.